liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/12-liferay-enterprise-search/01-configuring-elasticsearch.markdown

     cluster.name: LiferayElasticsearchCluster

-Since `LiferayElasticsearchCluster` is the default name given to the cluster in Liferay, this would work just fine.
+Since `LiferayElasticsearchCluster` is the default name given to the cluster in
+@product@, this would work just fine.
 Of course, you can name your cluster whatever you'd like (we humbly submit the recommendation `clustery_mcclusterface`).<sup>[1](#footnote1)</sup> You can configure your node name using the same syntax (setting the `node.name` property).